WICG/file-system-access/README.md

 # Native File System API
 View proposals in the [EXPLAINER](EXPLAINER.md) and the (very early draft) [spec](https://wicg.github.io/native-file-system/).

+See [changes.md](changes.md) for a list of changes that were made to the API surface between what was available as an Origin Trial in Chrome 83 through Chrome 85, and what will be shipped in Chrome 86.

 ## Problem
 Today, if a web site wants to create experiences involving local files (document editor, image compressor, etc.) they are at a disadvantage to native apps.
 A web site must ask the user to reopen a file every time they want to edit it.
 After opening, the site can only save changes by re downloading the file to the Downloads folder.
 A native app, by comparison, can maintain a most recently used list, auto save, and save files anywhere the user wants.